Fenneko0/hm07-qa-us/README.md

 Once you've copied project to a folder, run 'npm install' from the console in your project folder (Important note: run 'npm install' within "hm07-qa-us" folder, not project folder)

 In config.js, replace the API URL with the unique link generated after the launch of the server.

+After everything is set and ready, run 'npx jest' command to run all test suites